 Number nine - and this is worse.
 Lovers of money will rob God.
 They will rob God.
 When Israel didn’t give its offerings and didn’t bring God what was fitting, in Malachi, the prophet said to them, chapter 3, verse 8, “Will a man rob God?”
 I mean are you thinking about what you’re doing?
 How ridiculous is that?
 Would you, if Jesus were around, would you take money out of His pocket?
 Would you rob God overtly?
 How foolish.
 “Yet you have robbed me in tithes and offerings.”
 The lover of money robs God.

 It is bad enough that the lover of money forgets God.
 It’s bad enough that the lover of money stops trusting God.
 But to rob God is unthinkable, unimaginable.
 But if you love money, then you’ll rob God.
 What is rightfully His, He won’t get.
 What He wants you to give, you won’t give.
 What He wants you to use for His glory, you won’t use for His glory.
 So you rob Him.
 You rob others as well.

-I told you the other day, 99 percent of all crimes committed in our country are related to sex and money, and in both cases it’s usually because a person is frustrated because they can’t get the person they want sexually, or they can’t get the money they want.
+I told you the other day, ninety-nine percent of all crimes committed in our country are related to sex and money, and in both cases, it’s usually because a person is frustrated because they can’t get the person they want sexually or they can’t get the money they want.
 It’s related to that strong desire to possess.

 Verse 12, “If you have not been faithful in the use of that which is another’s, then who will give you that which is your own?”
 If you can’t even manage the stewardship of the money that God gave you to test your spiritual commitment, then why would He give you anything for your own, anything for you to lead, anything for you to manage, anything for you to have oversight over?